UKCloud/documentation/articles/vmware/vmw-vid-l2-vpn.md

 # Benefits of VMware L2 VPN

-The following video provides a technical explanation of VMware's L2 VPN feature, which forms part of the UKCloud for VMware Enterprise Networking Bundle.
+The following video provides a technical explanation of VMware's L2 VPN feature, which forms part of the UKCloud for VMware Advanced Management bundle.

 <div class="row">
   <div class="col-md-10">